 If you use cabal (rather than stack) to install, it’s just a matter of running

-cabal install tidal from the commandline.
+cabal update then `cabal install tidal` from the commandline.
 I’m not clear on the best way to update using stack (as tidal hasn’t yet updated on stackage LTS), if you know please leave a comment!